phayes/sidefuzz/README.md

 SideFuzz works with Go, C, C++ and other langauges that compile to wasm.

-The wasm module should provide two exports:
+The wasm module should provide three exports:

 1. Memory exported to "memory"

+2. A function named "len" that provides the desired input array length in bytes.

-2. A function named "sidefuzz" that takes two `i32` arguments.
+3. A function named "sidefuzz" that takes two `i32` arguments.
 The first argument is a pointer to the start of the input array, the second argument is the length of the input array.

 The `sidefuzz` function will be called repeatedly during the fuzzing process.